Codium-ai/pr-agent/INSTALL.md

 ---

-### Method 4: Run as a polling server
+### Run as a polling server
-Request reviews by tagging your Github user on a PR
+Request reviews by tagging your GitHub user on a PR

 Follow steps 1-3 of method 2.
 Run the following command to start the server: